 The Board is also receptive to increasing the number of members of Designated Groups in executive officer positions with the Corporation, taking into account the particular skills, background, experience and knowledge required for the particular executive officer position.
 When the Board and members of management conduct searches for potential new executive officers, they always attempt to review a diverse range of candidates, including candidates that are members of Designated Groups and consider the representation of members of Designated Groups in executive officer positions with the Corporation.
-At this time, the Board has not set a specific target as to the number of members of Designated Groups in executive officer positions as promotions and new hires to executive officer positions are based solely on merit and achievements within the Corporation for promotions or achievements external to the Corporation for new hires.
+At this time, the Board has not set a specific target as to the number of members of Designated Groups in executive officer positions are based solely on merit and achievements within the Corporation for promotions or achievements external to the Corporation for new hires.
 In addition, the Board assesses executive officer candidates on a case by case basis and does not believe that strict adherence to a target ultimately results in the best executive officers being hired.